What is an Email Chain and When Should You Use It?

 What do Email Strings Look Like?

-Here’s an example of an email thread:
+Here’s an email thread example:

 Email 1